-From the results, which are illustrated in Exhibit 8-24, we have the following observations and inferences:
+From the results, which are illustrated in Exhibit 8-30, we have the following observations and inferences:

-- The unit costs for all the customer alternatives considered are lower than the final all-in S4S2 generation portfolio rate. - The levelized cost of customer level is higher than the cost of the generation delivered to de customer and that includes the effect of loses until 2028 (when AES Coal retires).
-However, this cost is significantly lower than the total rate even before the non-bypassable component and confirms the assumption in the DG forecast that the continuance of 'net-metering' rates will incur customer side roof top PV in line with the high adoption rates observed to date. - These results also indicate that, given PREPA's non-bypassable rate component forecasted, coupled with the expected reduction in renewable generation costs, the customers may be motivated to self-supply if they are able to raise the capital investment required for installing the self-supply option or if a developer installs the equipment and recovers the investment through leases or other financing options. - It is also interesting to note that when the Non-Bypassable charge is added to the case where the customer only has PV and uses PREPA as a bank (net-metering) the costs are very similar to the complete self-supply option.
+- The unit costs for all the customer alternatives considered are lower than the final allin S4S2 generation portfolio rate. - The levelized cost of customer owned generation is higher than the cost of the utility generation delivered to the customer (that includes the effect of loses), until 2028 (when AES Coal retires).
+However, this cost of customer owned generation is significantly lower than the total rate even before the non-bypassable component is added and confirms the assumption in the DG forecast that the continuance of 'netmetering' rates will foment customer side roof top PV concurrent with the high adoption rates observed to date. - These results also indicate that, given PREPA's forecasted non-bypassable rate component, coupled with the expected reduction in renewable generation costs, customers may be motivated to self-supply if they are able to raise the capital investment required for installing the self-supply option or if a developer installs the equipment and recovers the investment through leases or other financing options. - It is also interesting to note that when the Non-Bypassable charge is added to the case where the customer only has PV and uses PREPA as a bank (net-metering) the costs are very similar to the complete self-supply option.
 However, in this case there is an added advantage of no need for the initial capital outlay.
 So, provided that the PREPA service meets the reliability expectations of the customer, it can be reasonably concluded that the customer will continue to be connected to the PREPA grid.

-Exhibit 8-24: Final S4S2 Generation Portfolio Rates Compared to Unit Costs of Customer Alternatives
+Exhibit 8-30:Final S4S2 Generation Portfolio Rates Compared to Unit Costs of Customer Alternatives

 We analyzed another case where we reduced the non-technical losses to typical values observed in the US (0.5% or less).
-The resulting final rate for the S4S2 generation portfolio, also reduces, but not to the extent that our above observations and inferences change.
+The resulting final rate for the S4S2 generation portfolio, also reduces, but not to the extent that our observations and inferences discussed above change.
 This updated comparison chart is given in the exhibit below.

-Exhibit8-25: Final S4S2 Generation Portfolio Rates Assuming Reduced Losses
+Exhibit8-31: Final S4S2 Generation Portfolio Rates Assuming Reduced Losses

-8.2.13 Nodal Analysis Scenario 4
+8.2.14 Nodal Analysis Scenario 4, Strategy 2